 Chisels are tools that have straight blades across the width.
-In wood carving, a chisel is a very common tool, having a level on one side of the cutting edge and a flat face.
-Wood carving chisels differ from those used in carpentry by having a bevel on both sides.
+In wood carving, a chisel is a very common tool, having a bevel on one side of the cutting edge and a flat face on the underside of the blade.

-When buying one, make sure you choose one with an impact-resistant plastic handle just in case you plan to use it with a mallet.
+When buying one, make sure you choose one with an impact-resistant handle (plastic or wood) in case you plan to use it with a mallet.

-You will mostly use a chisel with a mallet in shaping, dressing, or working a solid material such as wood.
+You will often use a chisel with a mallet in shaping, dressing, or working a solid material such as wood.

 U-Gouges are basically carved chisels.
-The cutting edge of these blades is curved in cross-section to a greater or a lesser degree.
-The curvature usually forms an arc of a circle, which case is known as the sweep of the blade.
+The cutting edge of the blade is curved in cross-section to a greater or a lesser degree.
+The curvature usually forms an arc of a circle, which is known as the sweep of the blade.

 The advantage of the U-gouge is that the tool can be rotated slightly as it is pushed forward, giving a slicing action that severs the wood cleaner than chiseled wood.